scalingpythonml/scalingpythonml.github.io/_posts/2020-09-20-building-the-physical-cluster.md

 ## The Hosts

 The hosts themselves are a mixture of machines.
-I picked up three [Rasberry Pi 4Bs](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) and scrounged up some of the free flash drives I've gotten from conferences over the years to act as storage and limited power compute.
-I'm also running a Jetson Nano and three Jetson AGX Xavier's to allow me to experiment with GPU acceleration.
-To support any x86 code, I also have a small refurbed x86 present.
+I picked up three [Rasberry Pi 4Bs](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
+I'm also running a [Jetson Nano](https://amzn.to/3kBFG6c) and three [Jetson AGX Xavier's](https://amzn.to/3jzO58O) to allow me to experiment with GPU acceleration.
+To support any x86 only code, I also have a small refurbed x86 present.

+For storage I scrounged up some of the free flash drives I've gotten from conferences over the years to act as storage.
+This initial set up was not very fast, so I added some inexpensive on-sale external SSD drives.

 ## Setting up Kubernetes